China News Service

 China News Service (CNS; 中国新闻社) is the second largest state news agency in China, after Xinhua News Agency.
-China News Service was formerly run by the Overseas Chinese Affairs Office, which was absorbed into the United Front Work Department of the Chinese Communist Party (CCP) in 2018.
+China News Service was formerly run by the Overseas Chinese Affairs Office, which was absorbed into the United Front Work Department of the Central Committee of the Chinese Communist Party (CCP) in 2018.
 Its operations have traditionally been directed at overseas Chinese worldwide and residents of Hong Kong, Macau and Taiwan.

 History

 CNS was established in 1952 as a successor to the CCP's International News Agency.
 It has news offices and stations in every province in mainland China, as well as in Hong Kong and Macau.
 CNS also has news offices in foreign countries, including the United States, Japan, France, Thailand, New Zealand, and Australia.
-According to the Jamestown Foundation, CNS is "the CCP’s main propaganda organ targeting overseas Chinese."
+According to the Jamestown Foundation, CNS is "the CCP's main propaganda organ targeting overseas Chinese."

 In 1990, CNS personnel were dispatched to the U.S. to found SinoVision and The China Press to counter negative perceptions of the Chinese government following the 1989 Tiananmen Square protests and massacre.

-Since 2001, CNS has held a biannual Global Chinese Language Media Forum in China.
+Since 2001, CNS has held a biannual Global Chinese Language Media Forum in China (also known as World Chinese Language Media Forum), a large global summit of Chinese media leaders.
 In 2007, CNS established the China News Service Overseas Center, which provides news reports, editorials, and layout for overseas Chinese media outlets.
+In 2009, CNS established the Global Chinese Media Cooperative Union (GCMCU), which redistributes CNS and other Chinese state media content to other Chinese-language media outlets.
+In Europe, newspapers and outlets such as Nouvelles d’Europe in France, Cine in Italia in Italy, Ouhua News in Spain, the Prague Chinese Times in the Czech Republic, and EurAsia Info in Switzerland carry CNS content.

 In 2014, CNS published an editorial which derided outgoing American ambassador to China Gary Locke.
 The editorial was widely criticized both within China and internationally for referring to the Chinese American ambassador as a banana which was interpreted as a racial slur.
 The article also mocked his Mandarin Chinese abilities and said that his ancestors would disown him if they knew about his loyalties.